docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 onExpand
 ********
-Called when the user expands (opens) a node in a :ref:`TreeView` control.
-The parameter to this function is the :ref:`ListItem` node object that was expanded.
+Called when the user expands (opens) a node in a :ref:`control-type-treeview` control.
+The parameter to this function is the :ref:`listitem` node object that was expanded.

 --------------------------------------------------------------------------------